senpx/pxdocs/content/install-with-other/rancher/rancher-2.x/_index.md

 ![Get K8S Version](/img/px-rancher-1.png)

 **KEY VALUE STORE PARAMETERS**
+From version 2.0, Portworx can be installed with built-in internal kvdb.
+By selecting the internal kvdb option true, It removes the requirement of an external kvdb such as etcd or consul to be installed along side of Portworx.
+Portworx will automatically deploy an internal kvdb cluster on a set of 3 nodes within the Portworx cluster.

-Under configuration enter your Etcd information.
-This is a list separated by semicolons ie: For example `etcd:http://70.0.99.40:2379;etcd:http://70.0.99.51:2379;etcd:http://70.0.99.41:2379`  Or select the internal KVDB option.
+If you plan to use the external kvdb option, Under kvdb configuration enter your Etcd information.
+This is a list separated by semicolons ie: For example
+`etcd://myetc1.company.com:2379;etcd://myetc2.company.com:2379;etcd://myetc3.company.com:2379`

 ![Get K8S Version](/img/px-rancher-2.png)

-**STORAGE PARAMETERS**
+***STORAGE PARAMETERS***
-In your environment set the drives field to the LVM that you will be using for Portworx storage.
+In your environment set the drives field to the any block device that you will be using for Portworx storage.
 A recommended practice is to add a separate SSD block device as a Journal drive.
 If you have one available enter auto in the Journal device section.

-**NETWORK PARAMETERS**
+***NETWORK PARAMETERS***
 In your environment, you will put the interface dedicated to Portworx traffic in the Data Network Interface field, and enter the Kubernetes host interface in the Management Network Interface.

-**ADVANCED PARAMETERS**
+***ADVANCED PARAMETERS***

 Set the Install Stork and Lighthouse fields to true.
 Define a Portworx Cluster Name that is relevant to your environment.
 Set the following version information: